Training & Accreditation

 Training & Accreditation Our working groups are co chaired with one representative from SWUK and one from JAGUK

-JAG Joint Chair HAUC(UK) Training and Accreditation Group
+Co-Chair (JUG) HAUC(UK) Training and Accreditation Working Group

 What is the main focus of the T&A group?